scailo/ts-sdk/docs/enums/FORM_FIELD_ELEMENT.md

 • **FORM\_FIELD\_ELEMENT\_DATE** = ``60``

-The element is a date input
+The element is a date input.
+The value is not validated as a date.
+To validate, use the appropriate regex.
+This is only useful for comparable fields.

 **`Generated`**